Kislev 5786, Issue no. 24

 Advanced separation

-There are many fruit trees on a gated high school campus, where I work.
-I'm concerned that the students won't necessarily separate terumot and ma'aserot.
-Is there something I can do to prevent them from eating untithed produce?
+There are many fruit trees on a closed high school campus where I work.
+The students won't necessarily separate terumot and ma'aserot.
+Is there anything I can do to prevent them from eating untithed produce?
+Rabbi Moshe Bloom provides a solution.

-If you cannot see the clip, click here >>
+If you can't see the clip, click here >>

-Is khat subject to orlah?
+Plants in the Garden of Mitzvot: Is khat subject to orlah?

 Khat is an evergreen perennial woody shrub.
 Its leaves are traditionally chewed as a stimulant.
 Since khat is halachically considered a tree, are the leaves considered "fruit"?
 Are they subject to the orlah prohibition?